Charlotte's Web: History

 White encountered the spider at his farm in Hancock County, Maine in October 1950.
 Unable to identify it himself, he asked his friend Vladimir Nabokov, the novelist and lepidopterist, for advice.
 Nabokov replied that he knew "nothing at all" about spiders, but suggested that White contact Willis J. Gertsch at the American Museum of Natural History.
 Gertsch's book American Spiders was one of the sources for the arachnid anatomical terms (mentioned in the beginning of chapter nine), along with The Spider Book by John Henry Comstock, both of which combine a sense of poetry with scientific fact.
 White incorporated details from Comstock's accounts of baby spiders, most notably the "flight" of the young spiders on silken parachutes.

 He sent Gertsch's book to illustrator Garth Williams.
 Williams's initial drawings depicted a spider with a woman's face, and White suggested that he simply draw a realistic spider instead.

 White's original name for the novel's spider character was Charlotte Epeira (after Epeira sclopetaria, the Grey Cross spider, now known as Larinioides sclopetarius), before discovering that the more modern name for that genus was Aranea.
 In the book, Charlotte gives her full name as "Charlotte A. Cavatica", revealing her as a barn spider, an orb-weaver with the scientific name Araneus cavaticus.

-White originally opened the book with an introduction of Wilbur and the barnyard (which later became the third chapter) but decided to begin the book by introducing Fern and her family on the first page.
+Although White originally drafted the opening to introduce Wilbur and the barnyard setting (subsequently moved to chapter three), he ultimately revised Charlotte's Web to initiate the narrative with Fern Arable saving Wilbur, thereby establishing the story's emotional focus on the first page.
 White's publishers were at one point concerned with the end and tried to get him to change it.

 Charlotte's Web has become White's most famous book, but he treasured his privacy and that of the farmyard and barn that helped inspire it, which have been kept off limits to the public according to his wishes.